 4. Seller Location

 Whenever you’re shopping pre-owned jewelry, it’s important to factor in the seller’s location.
 Business Insider recently estimated that 87% of counterfeits in the United States come from China.
 That said, not all China-based sellers are listing fake Bulgari B.Zero rings but it is a potential red flag.

 To further investigate a seller’s credibility, read through their customer reviews.
 If the posts sound suspiciously similar across different customer experiences or are incredibly brief or vague, you should reconsider shopping with this seller.

 Also double-check the website URL.
 If their URL is not a business name but a close misspelling of Bulgari, Bvlgari, or B.Zero1, it’s best to shop elsewhere.
 Some counterfeiters try to capture misdirected traffic that erroneously lands on their page after misspelling a key search term.

 Bulgari is an in-demand luxury brand and its resale prices should correspond accordingly.
 Because Bulgari B.Zero1 rings are a particularly popular item, sellers should not have to significantly drop their prices to pique the interests of shoppers.
 We highly recommend you price-compare across multiple sellers’ pages to get a general price range for a Bulgari B.Zero1 ring.
 And, if you find a ring that is well below that range, it’s likely a fake.

 All Bulgari B.Zero1 rings are engraved with a unique serial number.
 You can contact Bulgari to confirm the serial number exists in their records and matches the product you have.

 7. Get your jewelry appraised

 The only guaranteed way to determine if your Bulgari B.Zero1 ring is authentic or fake is to bring it to a jeweler for a professional appraisal.
-If you have questions about your Bulgari jewelry or B.Zero1 ring, you can contact our team of appraisal experts here.
+If you have further questions regarding TrueFacet’s authentication process, contact our concierge representative here.